Floating island (dessert)

-A floating island or île flottante ([il flɔtɑ̃t]) is a dessert consisting of meringue floating on crème anglaise (a vanilla custard).
+A floating island or île flottante ([il flɔtɑ̃t]) is a dessert consisting of soft meringue floating on crème anglaise (a vanilla custard).
 The meringue used is baked in a bain-marie.
 It may be served at room temperature or chilled.

 Terminology

 Œufs à la neige ("eggs in snow", [øz‿a la nɛʒ]) is a similar dessert where the meringue is in egg-sized pieces and poached, rather than in one large baked piece.